ReactForBeginners/course-overview/lecture1/README.md

 ## JSX

 The HTML'ish syntax within the render function is not actually HTML, but something called JSX.
 This is simply a syntax extension for Javascript which enables you to write JS with XML-like tags.
-So the tags are actually function calls, and not HTML.
+So the tags are actually function calls, which are transformed into React.JS code, and finally end up as HTML and Javascript in the DOM.

 But for now, you can simply think of it as just HTML/XML with a few extra abilities.

-You can write JSX in both .js and .jsx files, but you have to transform it from JSX to JS with a transpiler or pre-processor.
-Plus, you'll mark you script tag with text/jsx instead of text/js.
+Note: You can write JSX in both .js and .jsx files, but you have to transform it from JSX to JS with a transpiler or pre-processor.
+You'll also need to mark you script tag with text/jsx instead of text/js.
+Like this:

 	<script type="text/jsx" src="main.js">

 ## Multiple components

-If you want to nest multiple components together, you do this within the return statement in the render function, like we're doing below, where we're nesting  **ButtonForm** within the **App** component.
+If you want to nest multiple components together, you do this within the return statement of the render function, like we're doing below, where we're nesting  **ButtonForm** within the **App** component.
 At this point the **App** component owns the **ButtonForm** component.
 It's the type of parent-child relationship you probably recognize from HTML.

 	var ButtonForm = React.createClass({
 		render: function(){